 The King's Paediatric Respiratory Conference has acquired an outstanding reputation among professionals as a forum for sharing new information and discussing controversial issues about respiratory problems in children.
 The conference will also provide a brilliant opportunity for all health care professionals with an interest in paediratric respiratory conditions to interact and network.
 The faculty comprises of leading specialists and researchers from around the globe, united by the common purpose of improving respiratory care for our young patients.
 We believe this day will be of primary interest to paediatricians, trainees, specialist nurses, physiotherapists, pharmacists, community nurses, general practitioners, practice mangers and anyone interested in respiratory problems in children.
-By attending all three days of this confrence you can earn up to 18 CPD/CME credits.

 We look forward to welcoming you to King’s in April 2017